c1570/c64-dead-test/README.md

-# C64 Dead Test 781220
+# C64 Dead Test
 https://github.com/c1570/c64-dead-test

-The C64 "Dead Test 781220" ROM with lots of improvements and much better RAM check.
+The C64 "Dead Test" ROM, trying to coax your C64 to life even if its ROMs and RAM are mostly gone.

-This version checks stack and screen RAM during the normal RAM test.
+Compared with the original CBM "Dead Test 781220", this version comes with lots of improvements and much better RAM check.

-In Ultimax cartridge mode, it can only check the first 4KBytes of RAM.
+In standard Ultimax cartridge mode, it can only check the first 4KBytes of RAM.
-If used as KERNAL ROM or if removing the GAME jumper during sound check, it checks the full 64KBytes.
+If removing the GAME jumper during sound check or using the ROM as KERNAL ROM, it checks the full 64KBytes.

 Version 002 to 006 modifications by Kinzi.